 Many geology/environmental geology students work with faculty on independent research projects.
 Projects commonly involve fieldwork out of state (e.g. Alaska, Michigan, Montana, North Carolina, Saskatchewan).
 Although most students who work with faculty are seniors, about 25 percent of students have worked on independent projects with faculty prior to their senior year.

-The Senior Project is the climax of the geology program.
+The Senior Project is the capstone of the geology program.
 Every Alleghenian completes a Senior Project in her or his major field—a significant piece of original work, designed by the student under the guidance of a faculty advisor.
 These projects demonstrate to employers and graduate schools a student’s ability to complete a major assignment, to work independently, to analyze and synthesize information, and to write and speak persuasively.
 Senior Projects are proposed during the junior year in the Junior Seminar—a class that emphasizes critical analysis of professional literature and of geology in the field via a week-long field experience.
 Senior Projects are commonly supported by grant funds, conducted out-of-state, and/or presented at national and regional meetings.

 Some recent examples of Senior Projects:

 - “A comparison of delineation techniques for the Meadville area water authority public-water supply wells”